Pastel-Prince/Chemistry-Notes/Lesson notes markdown.md

   The metal becomes a positive cation and the non metal becomes a negative anion.
   Now the non metal is attracted to the metal and the metal is attracted to it.
   The two metals bond together.

+So;
+  Say you have Na and Cl.
+  Cl has one spot without an electron
+  Na has one extra electron.
+  Na is a metal and Cl is a non-metal so they can't share their electrons.
+  So instead Cl steals Na's electron making it a negative ion.
+It also makes the Na positive.
+  Because of this the Na+ is attracted to the Cl-

+Groups;
+  So Ionic compounds can be in groups.
+In this case the Negatives and positives are attracted to all of the negative and positive ions all around them.
 ```

 **Using electronegativity affect ionic bonding**